vinaybabumeka/automation_assesment/README.md

 ## AWS cli configuration:
-run below command to configure aws cli, it will ask to enter aws access key and secret key, default region and output format:
+Run below command to configure aws cli, it will ask to enter aws access key and secret key, default region and output format:

 aws configure